pydanny/pydanny.github.com/posts2013/2013-02-28-two-scoops-beta-launches.rst

 The final release won't occur until after PyCon.

-Our plan for the final release is to focus on errata, alternative electronic formats, and the print edition.
+Our plan for the final release of Two Scoops of Django: Best Practices for Django 1.5 is to focus on errata, alternative electronic formats, and the print version.

+.. raw:: html

+    <a name="bulk"></a>

 Can we purchase the book in bulk?
 =================================